breck7/scroll/dud/readme.md

 ### Architecture

-Dud consists of a single page web app called DudEditor that is plain HTML and CSS.
-You can use this HTML file standalone and just read and write to your browsers local storage.
+You use Dud through the command line.
+A Dud blog is a folder with a specific project layout.
+Dud compiles that Dud folder into a static HTML folder.

-Dud also contains a single page Node.js Express app if you'd like to read and write a site to disk.
+Dud also contains a simple Node.js Express app for live preview.

-Dud imports and exports entire blogs as Stamp files.

-Dud publishes an entire blog as simply a folder with HTML files.

 ### File Formats